vstark21/Flappy_Bird/README.md

 ## Approach

-I have used two different approaches to play flappy bird.
+I have used two different approaches to play flappy bird which is built using pygame.

 * Using **Advantage Actor Critic (A2C)** which is a model-free, on-policy, reinforcement learning algorithm.
 * And  also using **NeuroEvolution of Augmenting Topologies (NEAT)** which belongs to family of NeuroEvolution algorithms.
 I have used [neat-python](https://pypi.org/project/neat-python/) library to implement it.